-Sister Athanasia Dunneback died at Nazareth Convent, St. Louis, Missouri, on September 18, 1957, in the 83rd year of her age and the 54th of her religious life.
+Sister Mary Adelaide Stanton died at Our House of Retreat, Nazareth Convent, Lemay, Missouri, on the fourteenth day of November, nineteen hundred forty, in the sixty-sixth year of her age and the forty-fifth of her religious life.

 In the death of dear Sister Adelaide, the community lost a devoted, enthusiastic worker, one who willingly undertook any task assigned her by obedience.
 The greater part of her religious life was spent in the field of music.
 Whether she served as local superior, class teacher, director of the choir at an orphanage, or instructed children in the rural vacation schools, it mattered not.
 She gladly spent herself for those assigned to her care.

 It was while engaged in this last mentioned work that Sister suddenly collapsed, never again to resume work.
 When told that she was a victim of cancer, she said, “Is not that wonderful?
 Now I will go Home to God.”
 She was taken to Nazareth where she edified all by her characteristic cheerfulness, even gaiety at times.
 On the day of Sister’s death, as her Superior was going to Holy Hour, she asked Sister if she wanted to go with her but Sister answered, “I am going to a better place.”
 Before Holy Hour was over, our good Sister Adelaide was with God.

 Again and again she expressed her gratitude for the privilege of spending her last days at Nazareth, and especially for the privilege of being laid to rest among our sainted pioneer Sisters.
 [From the Necrology Book]